Cornerstone Fellowship: History

-The Cornerstone Fellowship started when Steve Madsen started his own Bible Study in his House in 1992 after resigning from a Church.
+The Cornerstone Fellowship started in 1992 when Steve Madsen resigned from a church and started his own Bible Study in his house.
 His first study was the book of Galatians.
-Then, at the same of year, the group organized itself into a church.
+In the same year, the group organized itself into a church.

 Cornerstone Fellowship met in a rented hall, going from one, to two, to eventually three services.
-At that time a former indoor soccer facility, across from a local Costco that had previously been refused was offered at half the previous price.
-In 2004, the church purchased the building and converted it into a 24,000 square feet facility. it was currently the largest venue in the Tri-Valley, two-thirds of the flagship building is for Kids ministries.
-In 2008, Cornerstone Fellowship launched its campus in Brentwood, with a goal to continue expanding its Livermore campus.
+At that time a former indoor soccer facility was offered for sale at half the previous price.
+In 2004, the church purchased the building and converted it into a 24,000 square feet facility.
+In 2008, CF launched its campus in Brentwood, with a goal to continue expanding its Livermore campus.
 However, in 2011, its focus shifted to create a network of locations rather than one large central campus.
 According to Collin Lucas, the CFO at the time, the goal was to simplify and home in on making disciples for Jesus.

 On 24 March 2018, the new Brentwood building was set to open for the church community to use.
-The previous Brentwood location was Freedom High School (Oakley, California).
+The previous Brentwood location was Freedom High School.

-In January 2016, Cornerstone Fellowship launched a Walnut Creek location by merging with an existing struggling church named Life-Gate.
-The Life-Gate church senior pastor, Jeff Maitlen, joined the Walnut Creek team.
+In January 2016, CF launched their Walnut Creek location by merging with an existing church named Life-Gate.
 Life-Gate had reached out to Cornerstone Fellowship before in order to "talk about options".
-CF's goal is to raise funds in order to fix up the "tired" building and to find a permanent location for the Hayward congregation.
+After purchasing it, CF stated its goal was to raise funds in order to fix up the "tired" building and to find a permanent location for the Hayward congregation.

 Community, activities, and care

-CF Brentwood referenced a 10-week course "Equip to Care" led by professional counselors.
+On February 10, 2017 CF co-organized a free Night to Shine Prom at the Alameda County Fairgrounds.

 On February 2, 2020, the Livermore location hosted an event fundraiser to provide for the housing, mental care, school, and medical needs for children.
-Cornerstone Fellowship also has a Missing Man Ministry which is there to support a window after the "sudden, heartbreaking loss of their husbands".

-On February 10, 2017 CF held a free Night to Shine Prom at the Alameda County Fairgrounds.

-On February 7, 2020 with the San Ramon and Walnut Creek locations, Cornerstone Fellowship hosted another free Night to Shine Prom for those with special needs.
-In partnership with Walnut Creek Presbyterian Church, CF organized the event and contributed to 250 volunteers for their local event.
-Cornerstone Fellowship has also partnered with other churches to be a Livermore homeless refuge and has set up a closet that provides clean underwear, socks, and clothes for the refuge.
+On February 7, 2020 with the San Ramon and Walnut Creek locations, CF hosted another free Night to Shine Prom for people with special needs.
+In partnership with Walnut Creek Presbyterian Church, CF organized the event and contributed 250 volunteers.

+CF Brentwood has held a 10-week course "Equip to Care" course led by professional counselors.

+On October 6, 2020, CF hosted the 8th Annual Missing Man Ministry fall dinner banquet.

+CF has also partnered with other churches to host a homeless refuge in Livermore and has set up a closet that provides clean underwear, socks, and clothes for the refuge.